Ladrillo/ketchup/readme.md

 **IMPORTANT**

 In order to resume, the branch name must be provided.
-Running Ketchup without both arguments in this situation can cause the loss of all work done so far.
+Running Ketchup without both arguments in this situation can result in the loss of all work done so far.

 ## The Students